edmundsj/hardsync/README.md

 This library is under active development.
 If you have a feature request, or want to change the priority of planned features (see below), submit an issue on this repository.

 ## Planned features (in order of priority)
-- Add ability to override default baud rate
-- Add example with how to override baud rate
 - Support for device-initiated request/response pairs
 - Support for fixed-size arrays in requests and responses
 - Support for binary encoding